jaweria00/computer_vision_mask_detection/README.md

 # computer_vision_mask_detection
-Solve a popular problem of mask detection among different people using OpenCV, and computer vision
+Solve a pandemic related problem of mask detection among different people using OpenCV, and computer vision